ChevyRay/smarticles/README.md

 ## Smarticles fork changes compared to original

 - [x] add more particle types
-- [ ] separate the interface/display thread from the simulation thread for improved performance
+- [ ] separate the interface/display frame rate from the simulation tick rate

 ## Running the App